-HEE's PGMDE review has established that all trainees may require professional support.
+It is established that all trainees may require professional support.
 There are key stages where specific support should be supplied.

 5.2.1.
 Transition from medical school to the Foundation Programme

 A comprehensive shadowing and induction period should be provided for trainees entering their Foundation Programme Year 1 (F1) (ref.
 Foundation Review recommendation 1)